Israel-Hamas war protesters arrested in Texas, others defy Columbia University demand to leave camp - KESQ

 Associated Press

-NEW YORK (AP) — Colleges around the U.S. implored pro-Palestinian student protesters to clear out tent encampments with rising levels of urgency Monday, as police made more arrests at the University of Texas and Columbia University said it was beginning to suspend students who defied an ultimatum to leave the encampment there by an afternoon deadline.
+NEW YORK (AP) — Colleges around the U.S. implored pro-Palestinian student protesters to clear out tent encampments with rising levels of urgency Monday, with more arrests being made at the University of Texas and an ultimatum from Columbia University for students to sign a form and leave the encampment by the afternoon or face suspension.

-Republican Gov. Greg Abbott reposted on social media video of troopers arriving on the 50,000-student campus.
+Republican Gov. Greg Abbott on social media reposted video of troopers arriving on the 50,000-student campus.
 “No encampments will be allowed.
-Instead, arrests are being made,” Abbott said.
+Instead, arrests are being made,” Abbott posted.

 Just last week, hundreds of police — including some on horseback and holding batons — pushed into protesters at the university, sending some tumbling into the street.
 Officers made 34 arrests at the behest of the university and Abbott, according to the state Department of Public Safety.